Konjineh

-Konjineh (كنجينه, also Romanized as Konjīneh; also known as Ganjīneh, Kanjīna, and Kanjīyeh) is a village in Sangestan Rural District, in the Central District of Hamadan County, Hamadan Province, Iran.
-At the 2006 census, its population was 760, in 206 families.
+Konjineh (كنجينه) (Note: Also romanized as Konjīneh; also known as Ganjīneh, Kanjīna, and Kanjīyeh) is a village in Sangestan Rural District of the Central District in Hamadan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 760 in 206 households.
+The following census in 2011 counted 750 people in 238 households.
+The 2016 census measured the population of the village as 716 people in 228 households.